ammarhakim/ammar-simjournal/je/je35/je35-iter-poisson.rst

    \frac{\partial f}{\partial t} = \nabla^2 f + s

-An explicit scheme would be very slow for this equation: the time-step would be go as :math:`\Delta x^2` and so the number of iterations to converge to steady-state would go as :math:`N^2`, where :math:`N` is the number of cells in each direction.
+An explicit scheme would be very slow for this equation: the time-step would scale as :math:`\Delta x^2` and so the number of iterations to converge to steady-state would go as :math:`N^2`, where :math:`N` is the number of cells in each direction.
 Hence, instead one can use the Super-Time Stepping Scheme (STS) to accelerate the convergence.
 In